allegro/hermes/CONTRIBUTING.md

 * when changing old tests use your best judgement as to when rewrite them to `spock`
 * use `JUnit5` with defined environment in `integration-tests` module
 * prepend configuration options with module name, i.e. `frontend.` or `consumer.` when it applies to single module

+## Gradle build configuration

+When changing Gradle related files or dependencies:

+* use `./gradlew buildHealth` to verify build configuration